snifjcy/sidebar/README.md

-# navbar
+# sidebar
-Just a clickable navbar
+An animated sidebar